Sonic Free Riders: Reception

 The game received “generally unfavorable reviews” according to review aggregator Metacritic.
 Many reviewers panned its motion controls, which they felt ruined the game and made it a bad launch title for the Kinect.
 IGN was one of few publishers to give a positive review, calling it a strong launch title for Kinect, although criticizing the motion controls stating that they "make it hard to just jump into the game".
 Some commended its amount of content, number of multiplayer options, graphics and storyline.
 Official Xbox Magazine also gave it 7.5, praising the wealth of content and multiplayer options while criticizing occasional unresponsiveness in the controls.
 GameTrailers gave the game a score of 4.5, panning cumbersome controls that tax the body.
 Joystiq gave the game 1/5 stars, calling it "the equivalent of patting your head while rubbing your stomach while riding a unicycle."
 Brian Crecente of Kotaku also reviewed it negatively, calling it "the most broken of the Kinect titles I've played."
 Kotaku's Crecente later reported that the responsiveness of the controls seemed to differ between persons, with fellow reviewer Stephen Totilo saying the controls worked fine for him.

+Legacy

+In 2023, a fan-made mod was released in which the game can be controlled with traditional button inputs in place of the Kinect.

+Since Free Riders, Extreme Gear were absent from later Sonic racing games, until 2025, when the kart racing game Sonic Racing: CrossWorlds was announced to feature Extreme Gear as a vehicle choice.